WindowsAzure-TrainingKit-RU/Demo-BuildClips/Segment2.md

 1. Go to the **Content** section of the media service and show the video uploaded and the running encoding job.

 	> **Speaking Point:**
-	> I'm going to go back into the portal, click the content tab, and you can see can see that my video has been, and hey, we've got two new files that have just shown up.
+	> I'm going to go back into the portal, click the content tab, and you can see that my video has been, and hey, we've got two new files that have just shown up.
 One is the file we uploaded, and one is an adaptive streaming job that we just kicked off.
 And if I go ahead and hit play, what I should be able to do inside the portal is see all of you.

 	![Encoding the video](Images/encoding-the-video.png?raw=true)